ceruulean/zdog-scope/public/doc_api.md

 let scene = new Scene(ztree, defaults);
 ```
 `ghostQuery` is the query selector for the ghost \<canvas\>.
 You will have to style the canvas yourself.
 It can be completely hidden with css like `display:none` and `z-index:-1`.
-However, if it does not have the same position & size as the live canvas, hit-detection will not work.
+However, if it does not have the same position & size as the live canvas, click-detection will not work.

 ### List of Scene Properties